 By combining science and technology, better alternatives to continued smoking have been created, such as IQOS.
 It provides a better experience for all adult smokers who would otherwise continue to smoke.

-Speaking of stains and effects on teeth from smoking, we can state that IQOS leaves significantly less marks on your teeth1 than a cigarette.
+Speaking of stains and effects on teeth from smoking, we can state that IQOS leaves significantly less marks on your teeth

 Also, IQOS HeatControl™ Technology prevents tobacco from burning, which means it significantly reduces the number and level of harmful chemicals emitted compared to cigarette smoke.